ManiMatter/decluttarr/README.md

 - Note: Will only remove from queue if all TV shows depending on the same download are unmonitored
 - These downloads are not added to the blocklist
 - Note: Since sonarr does not support multi-season packs, if you download one you should protect it with `NO_STALLED_REMOVAL_QBIT_TAG` that is explained further down
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

+**REMOVE_UNAVAILABLE_FILES**
+- Steers whether files within torrents are marked as 'not download' if they have less then 100% availabiltiy
+- These overall download is not removed and will complete for the other files
+- After import, the *arr app will trigger a search for the files that were not downloaded
+- Note that this is only supported when qBittorrent is configured in decluttarr
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)